marenamat/bratruv-zpevnik/README.md

 will have assigned time duration to enable for autoscroll and current segment highlighting.

+Blocks with names beginning with an underscore `_` are considered *technical* and are shown without these names.

 The description of this format is in `sbf/universal-songbook-format.yang`.

 I dropped the LaTeX parser from the web app and it's now using the JSON